Springport Free Library Services

 Library Services are available to all residents of Union Springs and the immediate surrounding areas.
 Summer residents are also invited to become acquainted with the library and its offerings.

 The patron’s responsibility is to return materials by the due date.
-Books may be renewed by phone or on-line.
-Overdue library items are subject to a fine of $0.50 a library day per item.
+Books may be renewed by phone or on-line and the library offers auto-renew service.
 Reimbursement is expected on lost or badly damaged materials.

 The library collection includes fiction and non-fiction books, and a fine children’s section.
 There are also paperbacks, magazines, and videos.
 As part of the Finger Lakes Library system, the Springport Free Library can offer Inter-Library Loan, Large-Type books, Books-on-Tape, and a Mail-It program offering books, cassettes, and Large-Type books for the homebound.
 Applications for New York State Library for the blind and Visually Handicapped Talking Books Service are also available.

 Community Programming is scheduled throughout the year.
 Story hours for children are presented during the summer, and programs for preschoolers are held during the school year.